UniversalDependencies/docs/_bg/dep/nmod.md

 layout: relation
 title: 'nmod'
 shortdef: 'nominal modifier'
+udver: '2'
 ---

 The `nmod` relation is used for nominal modifiers.
-They depend either on another noun (group “noun dependents”) or on a predicate (group “non-core dependents of clausal predicates”).

-`nmod` is a [noun](u-pos/NOUN) (or noun phrase) functioning as a non-core (oblique) argument or adjunct.
+`nmod` is a [noun](u-pos/NOUN) (or noun phrase) is used for nominal dependents of another noun or noun phrase and functionally corresponds to an attribute, or genitive complement.
-This means that it functionally corresponds to an adverbial when it attaches to a verb, adjective or other adverb.
-But when attaching to a noun, it corresponds to an attribute, or genitive complement (the terms are less standardized here).

 - the possessive alternation: